tylerheadley/cmc-csci145-math166/exams/README.md

     Only $|E_{in} - E_{out}|$ depends on VC dimension

 1. Universal approximation theorem states does not state that $d_{VC} \to \infty \implies E_{in} \to 0$.

+    For example, convex sets had infinite VC dimension but not guaranteed to have 0 in sample error.

 ## Midterm 1